Irritable Bowel Syndrome

 IBS is a complicated disease, and often has a combination of patterns responsible for the resulting imbalance.
 Some of the common patterns associated with IBS include:

-Treatment with Chinese Herbal Medicine and Acupuncture combined for IBS has been shown to be effective and free of side effects.
-It aims to eliminate the cause of the condition by relieving stress, bringing the body into balance, improving bowel function, increasing immunity against infection, and promoting health in general.
+Treatment with Chinese Herbal Medicine and Acupuncture combined for IBS aims to eliminate the underlying cause of the condition by relieving stress, bringing the body into balance, improving bowel function, increasing immunity against infection, and promoting health in general.